-Activity Goal-Objective First Quarter (October, 2011 - December 2011) October 2011 Prepare webinar on new Illinois Enhanced Rate Completed Review Program.
-Develop new content for the rate review page of the Department's website including updates on Cycle II funding.
-An initial system for the display of rate increases has been launched, and a more comprehensive system is in development.
-The Cycle II Grant Application has been posted, and Quarterly and Annual Reports have been posted.
+Activity Goal-Objective First Quarter (October, 2011 - December 2011) October 2011 Prepare webinar on new Illinois Enhanced Rate Review Program.
+Completed Develop new content for the rate review page of the Department's website including updates on Cycle II funding.
+In progress.
+The Cycle II Grant Application has been posted and Quarterly and Annual Reports have been posted.
 Provide a direct link to the HHS website for consumers.
 Completed.
 DOI has been complying with this requirement, but discovered that the link no longer works.
 HHS's Rate Review team have acknowledged the issue and have assured us that until their consumer oriented rate review page is available again, states will continue to meet the expectations of federal regulation, in accordance with their current guidelines.
+On a recent call with CCIIO and NAIC, the Department was informed that CCIIO is working on this issue and hopes to have the links fixed shortly.
+We have no further information on a timeline for this fix.
 Provide consumers with a public comments section on the Department's rate review page Completed.
 Evaluate the specific reporting requirements of the grant and immediately amend the Department's existing program to accommodate these reporting requirements.
 Completed.
 Begin the procurement process for new computers and IT equipment.
 Post preliminary justifications on the Department's website or provide a link to the CMS website.
 Completed.
 As per federal regulations, we have changed the wording of "Preliminary Justification" to "Rate Justification" on all our documents that include direction on justifications.

-Develop job descriptions for Research Economist and IT Staffing.
-Research Economist has been hired and has started working on reports.
+Staffing.
+The research economist has been hired and has started working on reports.
 For more details, see the Narrative above.
-DOI continues to work on hiring IT staff to assist in, among other tasks, the Rate Review Report Card.
+DOI continues to work on hiring IT staff to assist in, among other tasks the Rate Review Report Card.
 All IT staff must be certified.
 Review public comments submitted through the Department's website (monthly).
 Yvonne Clearwater and Cindy Colonius get the emails from the Rate Review page on the Website.
 They have not received many comments/questions in regard to this.
+Public comments will be reviewed on a regular basis.
 Update rate review content on the Department's website (monthly).
 The rate chart on the website is being updated on an ongoing basis.
-Recent updates are completed and have been posted on the webpage The Department hopes to present the beginnings of what we anticipate becoming the design of a consumer friendly "Rate Review Report Card" to display rate information on its new rate filing web page.
-November 2011 Develop the IT infrastructure necessary to automatically post rate increases to the Department's website as they are filed.
-We just recently updated the spreadsheets again and have provided protected spreadsheets which allow the consumer to sort each column without the possibility of changing any of the data inserted within the cells.
+Recent updates are completed and have been posted on the webpage The Department is happy to announce that the recent changes to the web portal which allows the staff research economist to run simpler statistic reports will also allow the Department to move ahead with the report card.
+We are currently meeting with IT in regard to the implementation and placement of the report card on the Department's website.
+We are just about ready to go live post rate increases to the Department's website as they are filed.
+The newly appointed Deputy Director of IT within the Department is designing a new structure for permanent IT staffing to provide support to the premium rate review program.
+Specifically, this includes three new IT employees dedicated to portal and network support.
+The Department continues its efforts to hire these personnel, including the development of job descriptions.
+This aspect of the project is crucial to ensure the portal can be maintained and updated over time.
+To see the new enhancements proposed for the premium rate review portal, see the bottom of page 5 above.
 Implement a new process to produce consumer- friendly reports regarding the health insurance rate information, and update rate comparison technology.
-The Department is currently developing the enhanced reporting process.
-Second Quarter (January 2012 March 2012) In progress Second Quarter (January 2012 - March 2012) January 2012 Finalize development of "Frequently Asked Questions" for the Department's website.
-The FAQ's are finalized and posted.
-New updates have been recently completed, and posted.
-Conduct the webinar on new Illinois Enhanced Rate Review Program.
-The webinars are updated and posted.
-Senior staff is deciding on when the presentations will be given as a webinar.
+In progress - The Department is currently developing the enhanced reporting process.
+Second Quarter (January 2012 - March 2012) January 2012